Shooter-06/eCommerce-Team-Project/README.md

 The feautures in our project will be used as the following:

  - As a seller, i have an option of either modifying or deleting my store profile(2 features): ` you will be able to delete the delete your profile by confirming the password and you can modify (edit) by changing your Bio(name, password, address, email).`
- - As, seller, you can modify and delete products, check inventory, check the leasted and higly bought items.
+ - As, seller, you can modify and delete products, check inventory, check the leasted and higly bought items: `once you create the account, you will have the option of modifying, deleting the product. you will have the aoption of checking your inventory with all items you added and you will have the option of checking the least and higly bought item.`
  - As a seller, I can will get notified for the items bought and i can track their shippmemts(2 features).
  - As a seller, I can view client service requests on sales and respond (2 features)
  - As a seller, I can make some items visible for only clients with account(1 feature).